 Listening is a skill that either makes you or breaks your store.

-Maybe it’s because I am a conductor and I learned to focus my listening to hear each part and ask myself, Is what I’m hearing matching up to what is on the page in front of me?
+Maybe it’s because I am also trained as a conductor and I learned to focus my listening to hear each part and ask myself, Is what I’m hearing matching up to what is on the page in front of me?

-If it didn’t, we had to work on getting that right before going on to another section.
+If it didn’t match up, we were trained to work on getting it right before going on to another section.

 My mom understood listening was a skill her 8th-grade science students needed to develop.
 She created an innovative program where she recorded herself giving instructions on how to make an origami paper crane.